shannaurelle/CS21-MP1-Sudoku/docs.md

 - If the result is zero, then the rules are enforced, continue
 - For the display, note that in ascii, numbers start from 48 as 0, 49 as 1, and 57 as 9
 - So during the algorithm the numbers in display must be replaced often

+### Data Segment Template
+First n entries - sets for the row constraint - offset of 0 bytes in memory Second n entries - sets for the column constraint - offset of 4n bytes in memory Third n entries - sets for the region constraint - offset of 8n bytes in memory Total memory expenditure - 12n bytes - O(n)